-Inspired by Jane Coyle’s play Both Sides, this audio walking tour winds through Belfast’s university quarter, in the footsteps of the great Irish writer Samuel Beckett.
+Inspired by Jane Coyle’s play Both Sides, this self-guided audio walking tour winds through Belfast’s university quarter, in the footsteps of the great Irish writer Samuel Beckett.
 Beckett was born in Dublin, went to school in Northern Ireland and spent much of his adult life in France.
 These landmarks are reflected in the play, from which the tour commentary has been adapted by the writer.

 Set in a Paris café and a bar in Nice, Both Sides revolves around two women, who observe the people around them.
 They all seem to be concealing intriguing personal stories, emanating from Beckett’s enigmatic imagination.